This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-I already raised 2 puppies before I witnessed this phenomena…or maybe I was somewhat oblivious raising and training Linus and Stetson (chalked it up as a regular potty accident)…or maybe I was more aware of what was going on (catching the potty accident before it happened).
+I already raised 2 puppies before I witnessed this phenomenon…or maybe I was somewhat oblivious raising and training Linus and Stetson (chalked it up as a regular potty accident)…or maybe I was more aware of what was going on (catching the potty accident before it happened).

 Anyhow Derby was the puppy that introduced me to the wonderful world of “My puppy pees outside then immediately pees inside!
 What the heck!?!?“